aahmdakml/User-Centric-Smart-Room-Heater-/README.md

-# Room Temperature Controller – ESP32 + DHT11 + LCD + Web Dashboard
+# Room Temperature Controller – ESP32 + DHT11 + LCD 16×2 + Web Dashboard

-This project is a small IoT system for **monitoring and controlling room temperature** using:
+This repository contains a small IoT project for **monitoring and controlling room temperature** using:

 - **ESP32** as the main controller & REST API server
 - **DHT11** sensor for temperature & humidity